-Starting shortly after my birth, my parents purchased Christmas albums for $1 from an unlikely place, tire stores.
+Starting shortly after my birth, my parents purchased Christmas albums for $1 from an unlikely place by today’s standards, tire stores.

 (That’s as seemingly outmoded as getting, for instance, glasses every time you filled up at your favorite gas station, back in the days when gas stations were usually part of a car repair place, not a convenience store.
 Of course, go to a convenience store now, and you can probably find CDs, if not records, and at least plastic glasses such as Red Solo Cups and silverware.
 Progress, or something.)

 The albums featured contemporary artists from the ’60s, plus opera singers and other artists.

 These albums were played on my parents’ wall-length Magnavox hi-fi player.

 Playing these albums was as annual a ritual as watching “The Grinch Who Stole Christmas,” “A Charlie Brown Christmas,” or other holiday-season appointment TV.

 Those albums began my, and then our, collection of Christmas music.

 You may think some of these singers are unusual choices to sing Christmas music.
 (This list includes at least six Jewish singers.)